opendp/opendp/docs/source/user/supporting-elements.rst

 --------
 As one would expect, all data processing is handled via a function.
 The function member stored in a Transformation or Measurement struct is straightforward representation of an idealized mathematical function.
-A mathematical function is a binary relation between two sets, that associates each value in the input set with a value in the output set.
+A mathematical function is a binary relation between two sets that associates each value in the input set with a value in the output set.
 In OpenDP, we capture these sets with domains...